florentc/xob/doc/xob.md

         };
     };

-# BASIC USE CASE EXAMPLE
+# GENERAL USE CASE

+Use a program that listens to events (such as a change in audio volume levels) and issues new values on the standard output automatically.
+Launch `the_listener_program | xob`.
+Ready to use input programs for audio volume and screen backlight are available on the xob project homepage: https://github.com/florentc/xob

+## FALLBACK METHOD

+In case no input program fits your needs, you may trigger changes manually.
+Append new values in a named pipe (a pipe that persists as a special file on the filesystem) and have xob consume them as they arrive.

-You can manage a basic audio volume or backlight intensity (or whatever) bar using a named pipe.
-Create a named pipe, e.g. */tmp/xobpipe*, on your filesystem using
+Create a named pipe, e.g. */tmp/xobpipe*, on your filesystem.

     mkfifo /tmp/xobpipe

-Connect the named pipe to the standard input of an xob instance.
+Have xob consume new values as they arrive on the pipe.

     tail -f /tmp/xobpipe | xob

-After updating audio volume, backlight intensity, or whatever, to 43:
+Write values to the pipe when you deem it relevant.
+In the classic audio volume bar example, that would be after the user has pressed a button and you changed the volume (usually set up as a keybinding in your window manager or desktop environment).

-    echo 43 >> /tmp/xobpipe
+    command_that_outputs_a_value >> /tmp/xobpipe

-Adapt this use-case to your workflow (scripts, callbacks, or keybindings handled the window manager).
+To try it manually, issue a test value such as `echo 43 >> /tmp/xobpipe`.

 # FAQ